HKU-BAL/Governome/README.md

 In Governome, we process whole-genome data based on VCF (Variant Call Format) files.
 Specifically, considering that the original VCF files can be overly cumbersome, we provide a simplified version that only retains the rsID and genotype columns.
 You can download this simplified data [here](http://www.bio8.cs.hku.hk/governome/Plaintext_Data/) or the preprocessed version [here](http://www.bio8.cs.hku.hk/governome/Segments_Enc_Data/).
 If you find the whole-genome data too large, you can download a simplified version based on `chromosome 20` from [here](http://www.bio8.cs.hku.hk/governome/chr20/Plaintext_Data/).
 Please note that, at this moment, modify the `Seg_num` in `./auxiliary/params.go` to `1024` or `2048`.

 In Governome, data is stored in encrypted form.
+If you have already downloaded the preprocessed data, please ignore this step.
 To encrypt the raw data, you need to run the following command:

 ```
 cd ${Governome_DIR}/examples/data_process/
 go run main.go -Segment

-# the raw data is available at ${Governome_DIR}/../Segments_Enc_Data
+# the raw data is available at ${Governome_RootFolder}/Segments_Enc_Data
 ```

 Since the `1000 Genomes dataset` does not provide short tandem repeat loci, we have chosen to randomly generate this data for the `2504` individuals and encrypt it.
 Here is an example code: